Preparing to relocate to Denmark

 • Registered partners or cohabiting partners

-• Children under the age of 18 who are living at home
+• Children under the age of 18 who live with their parent(s)

-Read more about permissions to reside and work in Denmark
+Read more about permission to reside and work in Denmark

-• Marriage certificate.
-Please remember to bring your marriage certificate, even if your partner is not accompanying you to Denmark.
-Also note that marriage certificates from some countries need to be apostille certified.
+You need to bring your marriage certificate even if your partner is not accompanying you to Denmark.
+Please also note that marriage certificates from certain countries need to be apostille certified.

 • Birth certificates for accompanying children

-• Documentation of place of birth (if not stated in passport)
+• Documentation of your place of birth (if not stated in your passport)

 Read more about registration upon arrival

-Read more about exchange of driving licence on our on-arrival page
+Read more about exchanging your driving licence on our on-arrival page

-• Insurance documents (you need to take out private travel insurance to cover you until you register for a CPR number)
+You need to take out private travel insurance to cover you for healthcare until you register for a Civil Registration Number (CPR number) in Denmark.
+Remember to bring these travel insurance documents with you.

 Read more about private insurance on our on-arrival page